From what to pack, to making special accommodations for anxious felines, get our best advice for staying in hotels with cats.

 If you have multiple hotel options, we recommend choosing a motel or motor inn.
 Being parked a few steps away from your room makes it easier to bring the cats back and forth to the vehicle, along with their gear and your luggage.

-The final step before making your reservation is check the hotel’s online photos for anything your cat will be tempted to destroy.
+The final step before making your reservation is to double check the hotel’s online photos for anything your cat will be tempted to destroy.
 We try to avoid places with carpet and never stay in rooms with leather furniture.
 Fish and Chips would love digging their claws into that!
 And, just to play it safe, we bring extra blankets to throw over anything your cat might be tempted to scratch.

 Packing For Your Cat